apache/jackrabbit-oak/oak-doc/src/site/markdown/security/user/authorizableaction.md

 - [AuthorizableActionProvider]

-The `AuthorizableAction` interface itself allows to perform validations or write addition application specific content while executing user management related write operations.
-Note that the actions are consequently executed as part of the transient modifications and contrast to `org.apache.jackrabbit.oak.spi.commit.CommitHook`s that are triggered upon persisting content modifications.
+The `AuthorizableAction` interface itself allows to perform validations or write additional application specific content while executing user management related write operations.
+Therefore these actions are executed as part of the transient user management modifications.
+This contrasts to `org.apache.jackrabbit.oak.spi.commit.CommitHook`s which in turn are only triggered once modifications are persisted.

+Consequently, implementations of the `AuthorizableAction` interface are expected to adhere to this rule and perform transient repository operation or validation.
+They must not force changes to be persisted by calling `org.apache.jackrabbit.oak.api.Root.commit()`.

 ### Default Implementations